roninpawn/splitRP/README.md

 # splitRP
-A Speedrunning Autosplitter for use with LiveSplit
+Speedrunning Autosplitter for use with LiveSplit

 Pre-release.1.0